image image

 • Geopolitical risks

-• Negative impacts from announced tariffs on growth and inflation
+• Tariff-related impacts on growth and inflation

-• Increase in debt-funded M&A and shareholder returns
+• Rising debt-funded M&A and shareholder distributions

 Back to top